Marko-M/XMPP-BOSH-toolkit/README.md

 Contents
 --------
-This repository holds PHP prebind library forked from [xmpp-prebind-php](https://github.com/candy-chat/xmpp-prebind-php/) and patched to support additional authentication mechanisms.
+This repository holds PHP XMPP BOSH prebind library forked from [xmpp-prebind-php](https://github.com/candy-chat/xmpp-prebind-php/) and patched to support additional authentication mechanisms.
 It also holds jQuery plugin for handling XMPP BOSH session attachment from client side using JID, SID and RID.

 Examples
 --------